sofiamejiamuro/js/objects/objects.md

 ## Primitives vs Objects

-A variable containing aan primitive stores them itselft unlike those containing objects that contain a reference to the memory where it's store, that is , points to it
+A variable containing a primitive stores them itself unlike those containing objects that contain a reference to the memory where it's store, that is , points to it

+## Functions